rackerlabs/technical-blog/_posts/2015-11-03-trinity-article-II.md

 This command pushes the new `Dockerrun.aws.json` out to our Elastic Beanstalk environment and signals the host manager on each EC2 instance to perform an update of the running container.
 A quick check of `eb status` or `eb health` will show that the new deploy was successful and took around 20 seconds.

 **NOTE:** In practice, this step could also be automated for feature/bug branches within the Makefile using a `deploy` step that follows a successful `push`.
-We could even take this a step further and implement a Git commit hook to trigger the make automatically, resulting in a fresh container build and updated remote test environment with nothing more than a `git commit`!
+We could even take this a step further and implement a Git commit hook to trigger the make automatically, resulting in a fresh container build and updated remote test environment with nothing more than a `git commit`.

-### VII - Conclusion
+### VIII - Conclusion

 In this article, we probed a little deeper into the internals of the simple scenario outlined in [Part I](https://developer.rackspace.com/blog/trinity-article-I/).
 This was hopefully a useful demonstration of _one possible scenario_ depicting how EB, Docker, and Git can drastically simplify the development process.
 However, to enlightened readers this scenario is glaringly unrealistic: real-world applications, which are far more complex, have many dependencies to shepherd, and are likely contributed to by more than one developer, and will usually follow some kind of centralized integration, build, test, and deployment pipeline.